MarcusRoeckrath/fbtr64toolbox/README.md

 Necessary parameters not given on the command line are taken from default values or ${HOME}/.fbtr64toolbox.

+If exists /root/.fbtr64toolbox is read on startup to override defaults.

 If modifying an existing port forwarding entry with the add, enable or disable commands the values for extport, intclient and protocol has to be entered in exact the same way as they are stored in the port forwarding entry on the fritzbox!
 Differing values